A life with OAS means only cooked or baked fruit. From this popular archived article, our writer describes how she misses crisp, raw fruit.

 For me, the itching can be counteracted by eating a neutral substance such as bread or by drinking water.
-Fortunately, OAS is rarely severe.
+Fortunately, OAS is not often severe.

 “For the majority of people, this is not a real life-threatening problem like true food allergies,” explains Dr. Bruce Mazer, director of the division of allergy and immunology at Montreal Children’s Hospital and an associate professor at McGill University.

-“When you eat the fruit raw, it’s your own body’s heat that breaks down the protein, which is why the reaction doesn’t move beyond the mouth, says Keith, who’s also an investigator for AllerGen, the allergy research network.
+“When you eat the fruit raw, it’s your own body’s heat that breaks down the protein, which is why the reaction doesn’t move beyond the mouth, says Keith.

 I know the raw versus cooked issue first-hand.
 When I eat uncooked fruits like apples, cherries, pears and my beloved peaches, they all cause itching.
 But bake them in a pie and I can eat to my heart’s content, without so much as a tingle.

 I remember eating apples as a youngster with no problems, but then one day, my tongue got really itchy afterward.
 As my mother couldn’t see anything on my tongue, she assumed I was trying to get out of eating the fruit.
 Then it happened again, and with different fruits.
 Because they couldn’t see a problem, my parents thought I was just fussing.
 But they did stop giving me the troublesome fruits.